offmitch/patient-details/README.md

    - Sessions expire within 15 minutes of inactivity for security reasons, as the program will be used on public computers owned by BCIT.

 4. **Desktop-Compatible**
    - Development was intended to be used on desktop computers or laptops, and UI is ensured to work on the latest versions of Firefox, Safari, or Chrome.

 ---

 ## ⚙️ Installation
+# These steps are for people who are looking to read/change the source code of the application.
+Future reference for any CST students in the future whom will work on this project.
+# This step is unnecessary for Hosting/Deploying the live version.

 ```bash
 # Clone the repository (in your cmd)